-STATE DESCRIPTION Florida The Florida Housing Finance Corporation (FHFC) has specifically directed 5% of the state's Low Income Housing Tax Credit alloca- tion authority to housing that supports people with a disability, including IDD.
-By dedicating a specific portion of their LIHTC to housing for people with disabilities, the state has expanded capital funding resources to create housing that is explicitly inclusive of people with disabilities, including IDD.
-The FHFC supplements the LIHTC commitment with grants for various housing models to serve people with IDD., Arizona The Home Matters Arizona Fund uses a mix of public, private, and philanthropic funding to build affordable housing to serve Medic- aid-eligible individuals.
-The fund prioritizes housing that is located near healthy food retailers, employment centers, active transportation facilities and public transit, schools, childcare, senior centers, medical facilities, public libraries, parks, communi- ty centers, and places of worship.
-One source of income for the fund comes from the state's Medicaid Care Management Organi- zations (CMOs), who are required to direct 6% of their medical loss-ratio (MLR) to community needs.
+STATE DESCRIPTION Florida The Florida Housing Finance Corporation (FHFC) has specifically directed 5% of the state's Low Income Housing Tax Credit allocation authority to housing that supports people with a disability, including IDD.
+By dedicating a specific portion of their LIHTC to housing for people with disabilities, the state has expanded capital funding resources to create housing explicitly includes people with disabilities, including IDD.
+The FHFC supplements the LIHTC commitment with grants for various housing models to serve people with IDD., Arizona The Home Matters Arizona Fund uses a mix of public, private, and philanthropic funding to build affordable housing to serve Medicaid-eligible individuals.
+The fund prioritizes housing near healthy food retailers, employment centers, active transportation facilities and public transit, schools, childcare, senior centers, medical facilities, public libraries, parks, community centers, and places of worship.
+One source of income for the fund comes from the state's Medicaid Care Management Organizations (CMOs), who must direct 6% of their medical loss ratio (MLR) to community needs.
 Arizona uses this funding from the CMOs to pay into the housing fund.
 Arizona The Housing and Health Options (H2O) program operates through an 1115 Medicaid waiver designed to address health-related social needs (i.e. social determinants of health).
 The H2O program combines housing and support services to allow people to remain stably housed, including people with IDD.
-The waiver also helps pay for community and transitional housing for Medicaid recipi- ents in the state, including those with IDD.
-Minnesota Minnesota has two housing navigation programs designed to prevent and end homelessness for people with disabilities, includ- ing IDD.
+The waiver also helps pay for community and transitional housing for Medicaid recipients in the state, including those with IDD.
+Minnesota Minnesota has two housing navigation programs designed to prevent and end homelessness for people with disabilities, including IDD.
 The Housing Stabilization Services (HSS) program uses Medicaid funding to help people with disabilities, including IDD and mental health needs, find and keep housing.
-The program assists eligible individuals with searching and applying for appro- priate housing, creating a budget, finding funding for deposits and ving costs, providing transitional services for people with vers, understanding and applying for disability services, and re.
-The HSS program is only available to individuals on Medicai o are eligible for HCBS.
-Housing Access Services (HAS) program is similar to HSS, bu erves any adult with a disability, even if they do not have an 3S waiver.
-The HAS program can also pay for security deposits ver costs, or some basic furniture/household goods once the son has found housing. v York's Office for People with Developmental Disabilities erates a housing subsidy program for people with IDD that are self-directed waivers and living outside of their family home. ike Housing Choice Vouchers, which are based on a percenterves any adult with a disability, even if they do not have an BS waiver.
-The HAS program can also pay for security deposits ver costs, or some basic furniture/household goods once the son has found housing. • York's Office for People with Developmental Disabilities erates a housing subsidy program for people with IDD that are self-directed waivers and living outside of their family home. rates a housing subsidy program for people with IDD that are self-directed waivers and living outside of their family home. of the person's income, the housing stipend is a flat rate for ryone.
-The cost of the stipend is paid for through state Medic funding.
-Colorado Housing and Finance Authority (CHFA) offers ding for pre-developmental technical assistance grants for elopers interested in building housing that is inclusive of ple with disabilities, including IDD.
-The funding helps -profits and developers hire consultants and conduct feasibilit tudies to build inclusive housing.
-The technical assistance car ude community engagement, market studies, site identifica- and site feasibility, financial modeling, real estate planning, more.
+The program assists eligible individuals with searching and applying for appropriate housing, creating a budget, finding funding for deposits and

+GEORGIANS FOR A HEALTHY FUTURE / REALIZING THE PROMISE OF OLMSTEAD moving costs, providing transitional services for people with waivers, understanding and applying for disability services, and more.
+The HSS program is only available to individuals on Medicaid who are eligible for HCBS.